graziegrazie/mycobot_ros/README.md

 <!-- This is the mycobot ROS package designed by Zhang Lijun([lijun.zhang@elephantrobotics.com]()) -->

-> Make sure that `Atom2.1alpha` is flashed into the top Atom and `Transponder` is flashed into the base Basic .The tool download address: [https://github.com/elephantrobotics/myCobot/tree/main/Software](https://github.com/elephantrobotics/myCobot/tree/main/Software)<br>
+> Make sure that `Atom2.3` or before is flashed into the top Atom and `Transponder` is flashed into the base Basic .The tool download address: [https://github.com/elephantrobotics/myCobot/tree/main/Software](https://github.com/elephantrobotics/myCobot/tree/main/Software)<br>
 > ubuntu: 16.04LTS<br>
 > ros version: 1.12.17